RADT 400 Orientation to Radiologic Technology (2 units)

 RADT 430 Principles of Radiographic Image Production (3.5 units)

-Application of the theoretical physics principles of the production of x-rays to the practical job of producing quality radiographs with the least possible exposure dose to the patient.
-Included is a thorough exploration of the major and minor technical factors and their use and effects, analysis of image quality, and methods for correcting improperly exposed radiographs.
+This course covers the application of the theoretical physics of x-ray production, as well as the practical job of producing quality radiographs with the least possible dose to the patient.
+Included in this course is a thorough exploration of the major and minor technical factors, including mAs, kVp, distance, and filtration.
+In addition, there is an analysis of image quality, and methods for correcting improperly exposed radiographs.

 RADT 435 Imaging Equipment and Quality Control (1.5 units)